851-labs/style-guide/packages/eslint/README.md

 ## Installation

 > [!NOTE]
-> Eslint is a peer-dependency of this package and should also be installed.
+> ESlint is a peer-dependency of this package and should also be installed.

 ```bash
 pnpm i -D eslint @851-labs/eslint-config
 ```

 ## Usage

+The ESLint package is designed to be composable.
+To use the shared ESLint config, pick the configs that suit your needs and set the following in `package.json`.

 ```json
 "eslintConfig": {